cambiotraining/sars-cov-2-genomics/03-intro_ngs.md

 - Nanopore sequencing produces very long reads (typically hundreds of kilobases long).
 It is comparatively more expensive and has higher error rates.
 However, it is more flexible with some of its platforms being fully portable.
 - Sequencing reads are stored in a file format called FASTQ.
 This file contains both the nucleotide sequence and quality of each base.
 - The quality of Illumina sequence reads can be assessed using the software _FastQC_.
+- One common task in bioinformatics is to align or map reads to a reference genome.
+This involves:
+  - Creating a genome index - this only needs to be done once.
+  - Mapping the reads to the reference genome (e.g. using `bowtie2`) - the output is in SAM format.
+  - Sorting the reads in the mapped file (using `samtools sort`) - the output is in BAM format.
+  - Indexing the BAM alignment file (using `samtools index`).
 - The software _MultiQC_ can be used to generate a single reports that compiles statistics across several samples.
-- FASTA files are used to store simple nucleotide or amino acid sequences (no quality information is contained in these files).
+- Bioinformatics uses many standard file formats.
+One of the most common ones is the FASTA format, which is used to store nucleotide or amino acid sequences (no quality information is contained in these files).
 This is a standard format that assembled genomes are stored as.
 :::